This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Duluth & beyond

 Whether you’re using Duluth as a home base or spring board for North Shore adventures or Duluth is your ultimate destination there are a few tap rooms to keep in mind up the North Shore.
+(The North Shore of Lake Superior spans the area from Duluth along the lake shore up to Grand Portage, the tip of Minnesota right near the Canadian border.)

 Castle Danger Brewery is located in Two Harbors just under 30 miles north of Duluth and 15 miles from Gooseberry Falls State Park.
 Gooseberry Falls State Park is so beautiful especially in the summer and fall.
 It’s definitely worth a stop at Castle Danger if you’re planning on day tripping up to Gooseberry.
 It would be the perfect cap to an afternoon of hiking!